Review and Termination of Approval of Foster Carers

 Disclosure and Barring Service checks should be updated every 3 years (unless the foster carers have subscribed to the Disclosure and Barring Service Update Service) and if necessary, a review of the foster carer's approval should be carried out immediately to take account of any new information.

-Medical information should also be updated at least every 3 years by writing to the foster carers GP and seeking the completion of a questionnaire.
+Whilst there is no statutory time interval, as good practice medical information should also be updated at least every 3 years by writing to the foster carer’s GP.
 In the event of any serious concerns about the foster carers' health, a review of the foster carers' approval should be carried out immediately.